Providing Protection and Refuge

 After the great earthquake disaster in northern Pakistan on 8th October 2005 Shelter Now distributed winter relief to 12 500 families with tents and temporary shelters made of wood and corrugated iron, provided mattresses, warm quilts, stoves and floor tarpaulins.
 In this way Shelter Now was able to help more than 75 000 people through the winter.
 In a tent village our organisation provided more than10 000 homeless people with a daily warm meal in winter 2005/2006.

 We were also participating in the reconstruction of the destroyed region and built 25 earthquake-proof schools.
 We were also helping earthquake victims to rebuild their homes through earthquake-resistant constructions.

 The great flood in summer 2010 made hundreds of thousands of people homeless.
 We were also involved in the affected areas with these urgently needed projects: providing daily hot meals for up to 4 000 people, cooking and kitchen utensils for thousands of families, water purification equipment, clothing, reconstruction of flood-proof houses, home utensils and more.

 Since autumn 2014 we have been supporting people who have fled from the terrorist militias of the “Islamic State” to the Autonomous Region of Kurdistan in Northern Iraq.
 We provide them with food, hygiene products, heaters, blankets and other essential items.
 In one of the refugee camp we have a children centre and recently we opened a centre for traumatised women.

-Since 2020 we are assisting deaf people in Uzbekistan, providing them with food, clothing and other necessities.
+Since 2020 we are assisting deaf people in Central Asia, providing them with food, clothing and other necessities.